-Figure 3: Statistics of 2DTM on lamella imaged using DeCo-LACE (A) Number of matches of each lamella (B) Distribution of matches per tile in each lamella.
-Only tiles with two or more matches were included (C) Distribution of SNRs in each lamella (D) For each lamella an average of all tiles is shown.
-Overlaid is a scatterplot of all matches in these tiles according to their in-tile coordinates.
-Scatterplot is color according to the SNR.
-There are no matches in the top circle-circle intersection due to radiation damage from previous exposures.
+Figure 3: Statistics of 2DTM on lamella imaged using DeCo-LACE.
+(A) Number of detected targets in each lamella.
+(B) Distribution of targets per tile in each lamella.
+Only tiles with two or more targets were included.
+(C) Distribution of SNRs in each lamella.
+(D) For each lamella an average of all tiles is shown.
+Overlaid is a scatterplot of all detected targets in these tiles according to their in-tile coordinates.
+Scatterplot is color according to the detection SNR.
+There are no detected targets in the top circle-circle intersection due to radiation damage from previous exposures.